elhaidi/Amazon-Fine-Food-Review/README.md

-# The Amazon Fine Food Review
+# The Amazon Food Review

 The Amazon Fine Food Review dataset consist of fine foods from Amazon.